 Website security; something that you don’t pay attention to unless some creepy malware or malicious code harms your website.

-With so many malware and malicious scripts running around the internet, it’s critical to remain vigilant and protect your website.
-And when you are using WordPress, you have to be extra cautious simply because there are so many websites running on WordPress around the globe making it a favourite choice of the unscrupulous people.
+With so many malware and malicious scripts running around the internet, it’s critical to remain vigilant and secure your website.
+And when you are using WordPress, you have to be extra cautious simply because there are so many websites running on WordPress around the globe, making it a favourite choice of the notorious people.

-Another thing that falls in favour of these people is, most of the people using WordPress are not tech-savvy and don’t pay much attention to security as such.
+Another thing that falls in favour of these people is, most of the people using WordPress are not tech-savvy and don’t secure their website.